-Prerequisite: ACS-110 (formerly HMSRV-110 may be taken concurrently)
+Prerequisite: ACS-110 (may be taken concurrently)

-Co-requisite: ACS-111 (formerly HMSRV-111)
+Co-requisite: ACS-111

-(formerly HMSRV-112) Explores fundamental topics related to knowledge work: conducting survey research of a community issues; leading and working on a self-managing work team; developing project management skills; and identifying and analyzing opportunities that lead to proposals and business plans.
-Additional topics include: defining knowledge work cultures, solving a social justice problem through utilizing discoverybased research methodology, history of survey research, problems of cross-cultural research, criticisms of survey research, and marketing new ideas.
-May be repeated once.
+Explores fundamental topics related to knowledge work: conducting survey research of a community issues; leading and working on a self-managing work team; developing project management skills; and identifying and analyzing opportunities that lead to proposals and business plans.
+Additional topics include: defining knowledge work cultures, solving a social justice problem through utilizing discovery-based research methodology, history of survey research, problems of cross-cultural research, criticisms of survey research, and marketing new ideas.
+May not be repeated.
 SC